 It is widely acknowledged that STEM careers are male dominated.
-Just 15% of Engineering graduates are female.
-The figures are 19% for Computer Studies and 38% for Maths.
-The shortfall is hardly surprising when we consider that 13% of the overall UK STEM workforce is female and there are relatively few female STEM role models as a consequence.
+Percentage of women in STEM statistics include just 15% of Engineering graduates are female.
+The percentage of women in STEM for technology and mathematics are 19% for Computer Studies and 38% for Maths.
+The shortfall is hardly surprising when we consider that 13% of the overall UK STEM workforce are women in STEM and there are relatively few female STEM women role models as a consequence.
 Employers who do not actively target female candidates are likely to receive significantly fewer job applications from female candidates.

 Whilst we are unable to influence the subjects selected by students, we can focus our attention on ensuring that females who have opted to study a STEM degree are made aware of our services.
 We ensure that we connect with relevant female groups on a weekly basis, utilising Facebook, LinkedIn and Twitter to work with groups such as Women in Computing (Imperial), WISE, Women in Technology, woinco and Science grrl.
 We post content, comments and live vacancies; in turn attracting female visitors to STEM Graduates.